 The amount of interest you pay depends on the sort of mortgage you have and how long you’ve had it.
 The penalty for paying an early mortgage decreases as the loan term lengthens.
 For example, with a five-year tracker, the early repayment penalty may be 5% (of the total mortgage debt) in the first year, reducing by 1% each year after that.

 Exit Fee/Release of Deeds: Your present lender receives the Deeds Release/Exit Fee.
 Although not all lenders charge a Deeds Release/Exit Fee, you should expect to pay up to £300 if yours does.

-Booking Fee: Some lenders demand a non-refundable booking fee to get a favorable rate on your chosen remortgage arrangement.
-This is normally between £100 and £200 and is paid upfront to your new lender or can be added to the loan.
+Booking Fee: Some lenders demand a non-refundable booking fee to get a favorable rate on your chosen remortgaging arrangement.
+This is normally between £100 and £2000 and is paid upfront to your new lender or can be added to the loan.